-In Turin a young artist works Carrara marble to reproduce sculptures of everyday objects.
-Nazareno Biondo had attracted our attention for several years, after having sculpted a 15-ton block of Carrara marble to reproduce the historic Fiat 500 in full size, a work he considers a critique of today's consumerist and crisis-ridden society.
+In Turin, a young artist works Carrara marble to reproduce sculptures of everyday objects.
+Nazareno Biondo had attracted our attention for several years, after having sculpted a block of Carrara marble of 15 tons to reproduce the historic Fiat 500 in full size, a work that he considers a critique of today's consumerist and crisis society.

-Its 500 in marble is the symbol of a time that no longer exists.
+Its marble 500 is the symbol of a time that no longer exists.
 To be able to recreate the sculpture of the car, he spent three months in his workshop in Cafasse, a small town on the outskirts of Turin.

-Last December we met him right there, in his natural habitat: a large industrial environment, entirely covered by a thin white layer that gives every object, every furniture and every tool an aura of mystical purity, almost as if we were in interior of a cathedral abandoned for centuries.
-This is precisely the power of Carrara marble, a noble material famous throughout the world for its qualities and its history, from the Renaissance to today.
-Nazareno wisely works this material to create perfect scale reproductions of fast-consuming products, which we usually throw away and allow to degrade over time: cigarette butts, bottle caps, cans, condoms, even those masks that never before are among the main objects used (and thrown away) in our daily lives.
+Last December we met him right there, in his natural habitat: a large industrial environment, entirely covered by a thin white layer that gives every object, every furniture and every tool an aura of mystical purity, almost as if we were in the interior of a cathedral abandoned for centuries.
+This is precisely the power of Carrara marble, a noble material famous all over the world for its qualities and its history, from the Renaissance to today.
+Nazareno wisely works this material to create perfect scale reproductions of fast-consuming products, which we usually throw away and allow to degrade over time: cigarette butts, bottle caps, cans, condoms, even those masks that are never before as now among the main objects. used (and thrown away) in our daily lives.

-We experienced the manufacturing process as a solemn ritual that we had the rare privilege of witnessing, then having the work finished before our eyes was a shocking experience.
+We experienced the working process as a solemn ritual that we had had the rare privilege of witnessing, then having the finished work in front of our eyes was a shocking experience.
 Our Legacy is now an eternal work, carved in the most famous marble in the world.